Kim Eul-dong

 Kim Eul-dong (born 5 September 1945) is a South Korean politician and former actress.
 She entered politics after retiring from acting.
-She was the 18th, 19th (Songpa District) member of the National Assembly, and the female chairperson of the Saenuri Party.
+She was the 18th(Proportional representation), 19th (Seoul Songpa C) member of the National Assembly, and the female chairperson of the Saenuri Party.
 She is the granddaughter of Kim Chwajin, the daughter of Kim Du-han, and the mother of actor Song Il-gook.
 In 2016, 20th General Election, she failed to get elected as member of the nation assembly.